fmvaldezg/fmvaldezg.github.io/content/tutorials/tutorial3/index.md

 ---

-##### Abstrsact
+##### Abstract

-Este tutorial proporciona una guía completa para acceder, explorar y descargar datos geoespaciales abiertos de OpenStreetMap (OSM) y Overture Maps para su uso en Sistemas de Información Geográfica, específicamente QGIS.
+This tutorial provides a comprehensive guide to accessing, exploring, and downloading open geospatial data from OpenStreetMap (OSM) and Overture Maps for use in Geographic Information Systems, specifically QGIS.
-El tutorial recorre los pasos prácticos para:
+The tutorial walks through practical steps for:

-- Explorar datos en las interfaces web de ambas plataformas
+- Exploring data in both platforms' web interfaces
-- Configurar QGIS para ver datos OSM como mosaicos raster
+- Setting up QGIS to view OSM data as raster tiles
-- Usar el complemento QuickOSM para descargar datos específicos de OSM (como instalaciones de estacionamiento en Filadelfia)
+- Using the QuickOSM plugin to download specific OSM data (like parking facilities in Philadelphia)
-- Instalar y configurar los complementos requeridos (QduckDB y GeoParquet Downloader) para acceder a los datos de Overture Maps
+- Installing and configuring required plugins (QduckDB and GeoParquet Downloader) to access Overture Maps data
-- Descargar y abrir datos en diferentes formatos
+- Downloading and opening data in different formats

-- La guía incluye instrucciones detalladas con capturas de pantalla para cada paso, consejos de solución de problemas para diferentes sistemas operativos y explicaciones de conceptos técnicos como el formato GeoParquet.
+The guide includes detailed instructions with screenshots for each step, troubleshooting tips for different operating systems, and explanations of technical concepts like GeoParquet format.

 ---